HalavicH/stalker-localization-toolbox/README.md

 - [x] Analysis for not translated files/text blocks
 - [x] Automatic text translation using DeepL.
 - [x] Analyze broken patterns/placeholders/colors
+  - [ ] Save repot only with --save option
+  - [ ] Compare 2 file reports
-    - [x] Fix broken patterns/placeholders/colors
+  - [ ] Fix broken patterns/placeholders/colors
 - [ ] Search for duplicate keys
 - [ ] Grammar and typos checkup
 - [ ] Capitalization of the text blocks
-- [ ] Automatic scraping for files you need to translate (if you just start) with integration with **Mod Organizer 2** mod priority (if you want to translate a modpack with all at once)
+- [ ] Automatic scraping for files you need to translate (if you just start translating) with integration with **Mod Organizer 2** mod priority (if you want to translate a modpack with all at once)

 Audio:
 - [ ] Handy operations with audio (using ffmpeg):
     - [ ] Convert to-ogg/to-mp3
+    - [ ] Convert to mono
     - [ ] Trim/split audio by second
     - [ ] Trim silence from audio (with user defined margin)
     - [ ] Normalize audio level